 An excellent social website name was found through starting with a potential word and relentlessly pursuing its accomplices in a dictionary to create a new, comparable word The new market-appealing name 'Twitter' was created from a similar word 'Twitch'

+Generalizing from a specific observation or experience and then specializing from there to a specific application in a different setting is the secret behind idea breeding.
 Noah Glass associated more broadly from the capability of his phone to vibrate and brain muscles to twitch and, using a dictionary, was able to breed from the word 'twitch' until he found a similar-sounding word that had the capability to become a brilliant website name

+Being alert to an underlying need for a creative idea can be the trigger for an innovative solution.
 The pondering and exploration by Noah Glass led to the name 'Twitter', which is now one of the most recognized and understood website names in the world